 Open the Loss Forecaster tool from the toolbar.
 Navigate to the client that you want to import the file.
 If the client does not exist, click the button to create it.

-Once you have selected the correct client, select Manage>Import PC LF3 or Excel File
+Once you have selected the correct client, hover over the "Add" button and click the "Import PC LF3 or Excel File" option.

 The import screen will open.
 This screen allows you to select up to 20 files to import at one time.
 Select "Excel Forecast Files" as the import type.
 Then click to select the file(s) you want to import.